ashlynn4567/Challenge6-WeatherDashboard/README.md

 ## Deployed Site

-Follow [this link](https://ashlynn4567.github.io/Weather-Dashboard/) to view and use our site!
+Follow [this link](https://ashlynn4567.github.io/Weather-Dashboard/) to view and use my site!

 ## Features